FREE updates, newsletters and the L.A. BEER BLAST.

-Mustard-glazed rotisserie chicken has been a Café Pinot staple ever since the Library-adjacent Patina Group restaurant opened in 1995.
+Mustard-glazed rotisserie chicken has been a Café Pinot staple ever since the Library-adjacent Patina Restaurant Group restaurant opened in 1995.
 The chicken is still available, and now chef Kevin Meehan is cooking a different slow-roasted special each weekday.
 Good timing.
 The restaurant’s stellar patio was enough to keep Café Pinot in business during the dark days of downtown dining.
 Now the neighborhood is sprouting competitors like Drago Centro and Chaya Downtown, so Café Pinot has been forced to step up their game.
 With Chef Meehan in the kitchen, Café Pinot can hold its own.

 Café Pinot invited us to lunch to sample the rotisserie meats, but they also included the Duo of the Sea (normally $14), a “chef-inspired seasonal preparation of the finest seafood.”
 The first half of our starter involved bay scallop ceviche decorated with colorful greens.
 Too often, bay scallops could double as pencil erasers.
 Chef Meehan’s version was silky, but under-seasoned.